envoyproxy/examples/jaeger-tracing/example.rst

 (see trace function in :download:`examples/shared/python/tracing/service.py <_include/shared/python/tracing/service.py>`) acting as service1 propagates the trace headers while making an outbound call to service2.

+This demo also show how you can use custom_tags to to attach additional tags to the spans.

 Step 1: Build the sandbox
 *************************